cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 - last 2 edge versions
 - last 2 firefox versions
 - last 2 ie versions
-- last 2 safari versions'
+- last 2 safari versions

 For prod compilation, css is no longer minimized via the `css-loader`.
 There were several issues caused by dependency collision.
 Discussion can be found [here](https://github.com/cerner/terra-toolkit/issues/121).
 If you are not using terra's default webpack configuration as the base webpack config, it is highly recommended to disable minimize.